You’re a professional. A smart “knowledge worker” who could do your job from anywhere.

 Barrier 3.
 You’re Afraid to Broach the Subject of Telecommuting

 In other words, you’re afraid to ask, or afraid of a “no” if you do ask.

 Fear of asking is less of an issue among men, but it’s been a common thread I’ve observed among otherwise very accomplished professional career women.

 These are women who are confident and capable in their work, yet they convey that asking for a flexible work arrangement for themselves is something they shouldn’t do, or something they don’t deserve, or something that might have very negative consequences, usually along the lines of threatening the professional relationship they have with their manager.

 But guess what?
 It’s not true.
 The real problem is women’s perception of these things.

 According to the authors of Women Don’t Ask, as a “result of powerful social influences,” women have an “impaired sense of entitlement” and they often “assume that they are stuck with their circumstances.”
 So they refrain from asking for what they want.
 Sound familiar?

-How to Resolve It: Among the ways to build confidence to ask for telecommuting, rehearsing your proposal presentation is a research-backed tactic for overcoming nervousness to negotiate.
+How to Break Through It: Among the ways to build confidence to ask for telecommuting, rehearsing your proposal presentation is a research-backed tactic for overcoming nervousness to negotiate.

-Questions: Which of these three reasons ring true with you?
-Among the solutions presented, which action will you take to move closer to being a telecommuter?
+Questions: Which of these three barriers to telecommuting ring true for you?
+Which action will you take to move closer to your goal of working from home?